awhicks/CS-3704-S23/_lab/jpa01.md

 Gradescope will run the mutation testing on your solution, and award points proportionately depending on how many you kill.

 Now: since the mutants are based on your *your individual solution*, it is impossible to know in advance how many there will be, or what they will be.
 But you can investigate by looking at the report.

 # Step 6: Before final submission on Gradescope

 Look for jpa01 on Gradescope.

-If working in a pair:
-* Make sure that your README.md file has your github id(s) and name(s)
-* Make sure that both of your names are attached to your Gradescope submission.

 # End of description for {{page.num}}